 The Surety markets are relatively concentrated.
-In 2022, the top five surety companies operating in Canada had a combined market share of 73%.
-In 2022, we stood as the fourth largest company in the Canadian surety marketplace, with a market share of 10%.
+In 2023, the top five surety companies operating in Canada had a combined market share of 66%.
+In 2023, we stood as the fourth largest company in the Canadian surety marketplace, with a market share of 10%.
+In the US we ranked as the 34 largest surely in terms of Gross written premium as at Q3 2024.
+Gross written premium, excludes assumed premium and is a commonly used metric in the industry.

-Our Risk Solutions Warranty business has seen stable market conditions in its segments of the marketplace.
+Our Warranty business has seen stable market conditions in its segments of the marketplace.
 The number of competitors is limited, with few having significant market share.